JacobEvelyn/friends/README.md

 ```
 $ friends list activities
 2015-01-04: Got lunch with Grace Hopper and George Washington Carver.
-2014-12-31: Celebrated the new year with Marie Curie.
+2014-12-31: Celebrated the new year with Marie Curie in New York City.
 2014-11-15: Talked to George Washington Carver on the phone for an hour.
 ```
 Or only list the activities you did with a certain friend: